MeSabya/PythonLearning/WeakReferences.md

 The weakref module supports weak references to objects.

+👉 Weak references allow you to reference an object without increasing its reference count.
+This means that if all strong references to the object are deleted, the object can be collected by Python's garbage collector, even if weak references still exist.

 ## What is Circular Reference in Python?
 Problem it causes and how to handle it.
 When two objects in Python holds reference of each other, it is termed as cyclic or circular reference.
 This occurs when object A’s property refers to object B, and object B’s property refers back to object A.

 ### Example 1: Circular Reference between Objects of the different class